AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Examples:
 - `list` followed by`delete -i 1` Deletes the item with index of 1.
-- `list` followed by `delete -i 4` Deletes the item with index of 4.

 #### Deleting an item using item name